KyleMayes/clang-sys/README.md

 variable.
 The required LLVM and Clang static libraries will be searched for in the same way as the shared library is searched for, except the `LIBCLANG_STATIC_PATH` environment variable is used in place of the `LIBCLANG_PATH` environment variable.

+### Runtime

+The `clang_sys::load` function is used to load a `libclang` shared library for use in the thread in which it is called.
+The `clang_sys::unload` function will unload the `libclang` shared library.
+`clang_sys::load` searches for a `libclang` shared library in the same way one is searched for when linking to `libclang` dynamically at compiletime.